cipher387/osint_stuff_tool_collection/README.md

 </br><a href='https://geotagonline.com'>GeoTagOnline</a> — add fake geotags to photo
 </br><a href='https://www.elfqrin.com/fakeid.php'>Fake ID Identity Random Name Generator</a> — generate a random character with a fake name for games, novels, or alter ego avatars of yourself.
 Create a new virtual disposable identity instantly.
 </br><a href='https://t.me/TempMail_org_bot'>@TempMail_org_bot</a> — telegram bot for quick creation of temporary email addresses (to receive emails when registering on different sites)
+</br><a href='https://deepai.org/machine-learning-model/text2img'>Text2img</a> — text to image AI generator
+</br><a href='https://generated.photos/anonymizer'>Face Anonimyzer</a> — Upload a face photo and get set of similar AI generated faces.

 <a name="noosinttools"></a>